mwojnars/schemat/README.md

 One important group of system objects are **system categories**, primarily the root category (`[Category]`) that all other categories inherit from.

-Another group are **agents**: objects of the `[Agent]` category that can be _installed_ on a specific node in the cluster and execute a recurring _event loop_ over there.
+Another group are **agents**: objects of the `[Agent]` category that can be _installed_ on a specific node in the cluster to execute a recurring _event loop_ over there.
 Typically, agents are responsible for managing and granting access to local resources, like disk space or network ports; and they can also serve as a **microservice** for other system objects.
 Examples include:
-- **servers** that accept external requests, like the edge HTTP servers;
+- **servers** that accept external requests, like the edge HTTP server threads;
-- data blocks that manage local data files and serve read/write requests via **RPC calls** from other nodes in the cluster;
+- data blocks that manage local data files and serve read/write requests via **RPC calls** on behalf of other objects;
-- **background tasks** that perform periodic operations, like pruning and compacting the log files in the database.
+- **background tasks** that perform periodic operations, like pruning and compacting log files in the database.

 All such activities are implemented as web objects that inherit from the `[Agent]` category and get deployed on particular nodes in the cluster before they become fully operational.
 Agents can be _installed_ and _uninstalled_ on a given node; and they can be _started_, _stopped_ or _restarted_ on demand.
 Once in a while, running agents get refreshed (reloaded and reinstantiated), to let the cluster dynamically react to the changes in agent configuration and their internal settings.
-When the changes are critical and need to be quickly propagated across the cluster, they can be **broadcasted** to all nodes right after being saved to the database.
-In such case, the local cached instances of the affected objects - agents or other system objects - are expired and replaced with the new content from the database.
+When the changes to agents or other system objects are critical and need to be quickly propagated across the cluster, they can be **broadcasted** to all nodes right after being saved to the database.
+In such case, the local cached instances of the objects are expired and replaced with the new content from the database.

 <!-- Some of these system objects make use of special internal functionality provided by Schemat.